 Discover this vivid green Pistachio Raspberry Cake featuring layers of beautifully moist pistachio sponge sandwiched with sweet pistachio buttercream and fruity raspberry jam, finished with plump and juicy raspberries, crunchy chopped pistachios and sprigs of fresh mint.
 Yum!

-- Prep Time: 20 minutes, plus cooking
+- Prep Time: 30 minutes, plus cooling

 - Cook Time: 35 minutes

-- Total Time: 55 minutes
+- Total Time: 1 hour 5 minutes

 - Yield: Serves 8